pespes26/ADSS_Group_AJ/README.md

 1. **Clone or download** this project.
 2. Open the project in your Java IDE (e.g., IntelliJ).
-3. Run the main class:
+3. Run the main class: ControllerInventorySupplier.InventorySupplierMainMenu

-ControllerInventorySupplier.InventorySupplierMainMenu

-yaml
-Copy
-Edit

 ---